Aminuxer/KSysGuard-Addons/README.md

 Add tab from SGRD/GPU.sgrd template or create customized panels

-# Add Local UPS to KSysGuard
+# Add Local UPS in KSysGuard

 At first your must install and configure nut (Network UPS Tools).
 For monitoring need only working `upsc` tool.
 Use `upsc -l` for show UPS name ( ex. ippon3000) and `upsc ippon3000` for check UPD data.